WebShark025/TheZigZagProject/README.md

 Special thanks to [Iman Daneshi](https://github.com/imandaneshi) for the idea.

 Thanks to [ThisIsAmir](https://github.com/ThisIsAmir) for some part of his codes.

+Thanks to [flo](https://github.com/aRandomStranger) for its awesome chat-with code.

 And thanks to [eternnoir](https://github.com/eternnoir/) for his awesome API!